holasoymalva/farmadog/README.md

 ## 👨🏻‍💻 Tech Stack

-- ✅ Messenger Platform
 - ✅ Ngrok
 - ✅ Node.js
   - ✅ Express
+- ✅ Python
+  - ✅ Flask
+  - ✅
 - ✅ IA Platform
 - ✅ Vision API
+- ✅ Messenger Platform
-- ✅ Natural Language API
+- ✅ Web Interface

 ## 👩🏻‍🔬 What I learned
 In this awesome travel between different assistants platforms and ecosystems I take the opportunity to create awesome things with the use of messenger , a backend core build in node.js and express and build a IA model with the use of IA Platform ( Google Cloud Platform )

-## 📝 What's next for Sayme
+## 📝 What's next for Medicat
 - ✨ Add new languajes
 - ✨ Training with a big data set
 - ✨ Increase Vocabulary